neotree/neotree-editor/README.md

 ## Server configuration

+- Create file: `.env`.
-- Create a file called `.env` and copy and paste the content in `.env-example` into the new file.
+- Copy and paste the content in `.env-example` into the new file.
 - Change the values to your needs.

 ## Scripts